Loading Now

 Teh C Peng is a unique combination of brown sugar, evaporated milk, and red tea, a local speciality at cafes and coffee shops throughout the largest state in Malaysia.

+However, I understand that some states, like Penang, are trying to be different and offer 5-layer tea, among other things.
 Then, F&N Malaysia decides to market this drink here in West Malaysia.
 I suspect someone in F&N is from Sarawak.
 Who knows.

-But again, let me just tell you that the F&N 3 Layer Tea is really not up to the mark.
-They supply the formula, but the mamaks, restaurants or coffee shops make them, and there is absolutely no consistency at all.
+However, let me reiterate that the F&N 3 Layer Tea is not up to standard.
+They supply the formula, but the mamaks, restaurants or coffee shops make them, and there is no consistency at all.
+Therefore, I do not bother ordering it here in PJ or KL, Malaysia.
+Most of the time, it is just too sweet, or the tea is too light.

 miri-teh-c-peng-special-pandan Teh C Peng Special or Three Layer Tea SarawakSpecial Pandan 3 layer tea